 LGBTQ History Exhibit

-This October, doors will be springing up across campus.
-To celebrate LGBT History Month, GLBTIQ Student Programs will be partnering with students, organizations and departments to create a unique history exhibit.
+This October, doors will be springing up in both the Marietta and Kennesaw Campus Student Centers!
+To celebrate LGBT History Month, LGBTQ Student Programs will be partnering with students, organizations and departments to create a unique history exhibit.
 In an effort to "queer" the idea of a history exhibit, we will use doors as the structure of our exhibit.

 In 1994, Rodney Wilson, a Missouri high school teacher, believed a month should be dedicated to the celebration and teaching of gay and lesbian history, and gathered other teachers and community leaders.
 They selected October because public schools are in session and existing traditions, such as Coming Out Day (October 11), occur that month.

 The LGBT community is the only community worldwide that is not taught its history at home, in public schools or in religious institutions.
 LGBT History Month provides role models, builds community and makes the civil rights statement of our extraordinary national and international contributions

 Sponsorships are appreciated at all levels and with a contribution of $100.00 or more, we will place a commemorative plaque on one of the doors in your honor.
 Sponsorships can be made individually or as a collaborative effort of an organization or department.

 To learn more about sponsoring a door in the exhibit, please contact us at firstname.lastname@example.org